SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Check if the device is in [maintenance](/guides/reference/device-management) mode.
 In this case no new alarm will be created because of suppression policy.

-* If you have configured an alarm mapping rule (see [Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which changes the alarm severity, the alarm may have different severity than expected.
+* If you have configured an alarm mapping rule (see [Administration > Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which changes the alarm severity, the alarm may have different severity than expected.

 >**Important:** There is a limit of 160 characters as a total count.
 If you use variables and after applying the variables the text counts more than 160 characters the SMS will not be sent.